tokyo0000/Client_Downloader/README.txt.txt

+Create  "Downloads"('spelt the exact same but without quotes')Folder into the folder that has the extracted material it will not work without a Downloads folder

 You do not need to run this program as admin.

 make sure to extract everything into a folder or else it will not work.